With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Franklin County, WA.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Franklin County, Washington can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Tri Cities Community Health Nueva Esperanza Community Counseling Services is a mental health clinic in Franklin County, Washington, located at 715 West Court Street , 99301 zip code.
-Tri Cities Community Health Nueva Esperanza Community Counseling Services offers outpatient treatment.
-Tri Cities Community Health Nueva Esperanza Community Counseling Services provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Some other services provided by Tri Cities Community Health Nueva Esperanza Community Counseling Services include education services, integrated primary care services and case management.
+Tri Cities Community Health Nueva Esperanza Community Counseling Services is a mental health facility in Franklin County, WA, located at 715 West Court Street , 99301.
+Tri Cities Community Health Nueva Esperanza Community Counseling Services provides outpatient treatment.
+Tri Cities Community Health Nueva Esperanza Community Counseling Services provides behavior modification, trauma therapy and group therapy to children / adolescents, adults and young adults.
+Some other services available at Tri Cities Community Health Nueva Esperanza Community Counseling Services include education services, suicide prevention services and family psychoeducation.

 Yes, Washington offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.